 Michelle Poirier Brown is an internationally published writer and performer, currently living on the traditional unceeded territories of the syilx peoples, in Vernon, BC.
 She is nêhiýaw-iskwêw and a citizen of the Métis Nation.
-Her debut book of poetry, You Might Be Sorry You Read This, is forthcoming in the Robert Kroetsch Series from the University of Alberta Press in Spring 2022.
+Her debut book of poetry, You Might Be Sorry You Read This, was published in the Robert Kroetsch Series from the University of Alberta Press in Spring 2022.
 In 2023, her chapbook of poems and photographs Intimacies was published by Jack Pine Press.

 Michelle writes both poetry and prose.
 Her poem “Wake” won PRISM international’s Earle Birney Prize in 2019.
 Other poetry has appeared or is forthcoming in Arc, CV2, Grain, The Greensboro Review, Emrys Journal, Plenitude, Right Hand Pointing, untethered, and Vallum; as well as several chapbooks and anthologies.
 The song cycle, “The Length of a Day” (Jeffrey Ryan, composer), was commission by Pacific Opera Victoria in 2021.
 Her prose has appeared in The Malahat Review, Release Any Words Stuck Inside of You II and III, The Fieldstone Review, The Sun, and the anthology Dis(s)ent.